guerillalabs/air-drop/README.md

 Next, run `bower install`.
 This will download jQuery and other third-party libraries used in this project.

 Running `grunt` will start the Jekyll server and the task that watches for changes to your files.
 The server is accessible from `localhost:4000` (or `0.0.0.0:4000` depending on which URL style you prefer).
 To kill the server, type `ctrl` + `c` in the terminal.

+## URLs

+A big part of the concept for Air-Drop is to produce a static HTML site that can be sent anywhere.
+A traditional problem with that is how URLs are structured.
+I've always preferred absolute URLs (and you should, too), but they're only possible when your site is sitting at the root of a domain on a server – which isn't always the case.

+So, all URLs used in Air-Drop – either within Jekyll or SASS files – have a special format they should follow.

+### URLs in Jekyll

+Each URL is prepended with the `{{ relative }}` variable.
+So, a link to a CSS file will look like `<link rel='stylesheet' href='{{ relative }}css/screen.css'>`.

+The `{{ relative }}` variable is set at the top of the `_includes/head.html` file.
+When you're ready to go to production, the variable can be set to `/` to change over to absolute URLs everywhere.

+### URLs in SASS

+Each URL is prepended with `$base-url` variable.
+Since URLs in CSS are part of stings, you'll want to use the SASS [interpolation syntax](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#interpolation_).
+A asset link will look like `@include font-face('BLOKKRegular', '#{$base-url}type/BLOKKRegular/webfonts/BLOKKRegular');`.

+The `$base-url` variable is set in the `sass/_1_foundations/_vars.scss` file.
+When you're ready to go to production, the variable can be set to `/` to change over to absolute URLs everywhere.